seheonm/seheonm/README.md

 ### About Me
 ---
 📚 Eduction
+- Lake Erie College of Osteopathic Medicine, August 2024 - May 2028 🩺

+   🥼 Doctor of Osteopathic Medicine

-- University of New Mexico, August 2020 - May 2024 🎓
+- University of New Mexico, August 2020 - May 2024, Summa Cum Laude 🎓

    💻 Bachelor's Degree in Computer Science with a minor in Chemistry

-   🧬 Bachelor's Degree in Biology with a Thesis and Honors
+   🧬 Bachelor's Degree in Biology with a Thesis

 🧪 Research and Development Intern for Sandia National Laboratories

-🎯 Undergraduate Research Assistant for Dr. Christopher Johnston at the University of New Mexico

-💼 Programming and Data Analysis: Java, C, Python, C++, Golang/Go, FPGA, VHDL, Assembly, R, MATLAB, Cadence, FPGA, Scheme, Haskell, and Microsoft Office
+💼 Programming and Data Analysis: Java, C, C#, C++, HTML/CSS, Python, Golang, VHDL, Assembly, R, MATLAB, SQL, Haskell, and Microsoft Tools

 🗣️ English and Arabic

-### Connect with Me
+### Get in Touch
 ---
 📨 Connect with me at https://www.linkedin.com/in/marina-seheon/